yucel1993/Java-Script/CheckoutUnit/README.md

+# Checkout Application in JavaScript

+This is a simple web application that displays a shopping cart with products and allows the user to increase or decrease the number of products and calculate the total price of the products.

+## Installation

+To install this application, you need to follow these steps:

+- Download the files index.html, style.css and script.js from this repository or clone it with the command `[git clone https://github.com/yourusername/RockPaperScissors-JavaScript.git](https://github.com/yucel1993/Java-Script.git)`.
+- Open the file index.html in your preferred browser.
+- Add products to the cart or remove them and see the total price.

+## Instructions

+The application is very easy to use.
+Just follow these steps:

+- Click on the "+" or "-" button next to each product to increase or decrease the number of products.
+- The total price of the products will be automatically updated and displayed at the bottom of the screen.
+- To empty the cart, click on the "Empty Cart" button.
+- To go to checkout, click on the "Checkout" button.

+## License

+This application is licensed under the MIT license.
+For more information, see the file LICENSE.md.

 ## Welcome to JavaScript  Repository! 👋

 Thank you for visiting my projects!
 I'm thrilled to have you here, and I hope you find it interesting and helpful.